TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 **Bonus points**: If you look closely at the Flye program call in the sbatch script above, you can see that we're passing the "--meta" argument.
 By investigating the Flye documentation (https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md), can you explain briefly what the "meta" mode does, and argue why we want to use it in this setting?

 ---

-When Flye finishes, you will see a lot of output files in the results/flye directory.
-The main result file that we'll continue with is the results/flye/assembly.fasta file.

 ```bash
 ls -lh results/flye/